News and storiesView more news and stories

 Faculty and staff

-Israel Harold Asper, OC, OM, QC, LLD, PhD
+Israel Harold "Izzy" Asper, OC, OM, QC, LLD, PhD

 A Manitoba favourite son, Asper gave millions through his foundations to local hospitals, a park, theatre, arts centre, Jewish cultural centre, and the University of Manitoba.
 Asper was the university’s most generous individual supporter.
 In 1999, the university received $2 million from Asper to establish the Asper Chair in International Business and Trade Law.

-With his help, the university also created the Asper Centre for Entrepreneurship and in 2000, renamed its Faculty of Management the I.H.
-Asper School of Business - which Asper described as the greatest recognition he had ever received.
-He also supported programs in Israel and the Jewish - Canadian community and spearheaded plans for a Canadian Human Rights Museum in Winnipeg.
+With his help, the university also created the Asper Centre for Entrepreneurship and in 2000 and renamed its Faculty of Management the I.H.
+Asper School of Business, which Asper described as the greatest recognition he had ever received.
+He also supported programs in Israel and the Jewish-Canadian community and spearheaded plans for the Canadian Museum for Human Rights in Winnipeg.